ZhengyangXu/CNN-Black-Box-Visualization-Deep-Learning-/README.md

 # GR5242_Project-3-Feature-visualization-2018fall
-This is the report for Advanced machine learning 2018 fall final project
+This is a brieft introduction of our Advanced machine learning 2018 fall final project.
+For details and results, please read the report of our project.
 ## 1. Introduction

 Neural networks are usually considered as black boxes, due to its complexity.
 For a neural network with multiple layers, it is difficult to figure out the features learnt by those hidden layers.
 In this project, we try to visualize the features learned by the filters of each convolutional layers of a CNN.